 - Required alcohol or drug education courses

 The penalties for OUI in Massachusetts increase for repeat offenders.
-The best way to avoid the worst possible penalties for operating under the influence in Woburn is by hiring an attorney.
+The best way to avoid the worst possible penalties for operating under the influence is by hiring a Woburn operating under the influence attorney.

 Operating Under the Influence Charges